mark-poscablo/arrayfire-wiki/add_func.md

 * `src/backend/opencl/kernel/exampleFunction.hpp`
   * Contains the OpenCL kernel wrappers
-  * Note that because of the nature of how OpenCL operates, this file does not actually link with the exampleFunction.cl file.
-Rather, this includes kernel_headers/exampleFunction.hpp, which contains the OpenCL kernel in the form of a runtime char array.
+  * Note that because of the nature of how OpenCL operates, this file does not actually link with the `exampleFunction.cl` file.
+Rather, this includes `kernel_headers/exampleFunction.hpp`, which contains the OpenCL kernel in the form of a runtime char array.
 This char array is passed to OpenCL API calls to dispatch the actual OpenCL kernel.